singodimejo/old-rock-paper-scissors/README.md

-This is a console exclusive game of Rock, Paper, and Scissors
+This is a very basic, prompt and alert box reliant, html and vanilla JS coded, game of Rock, Paper, and Scissors